 The following information is general in nature and was written to aid the operator in preparation of the tractor and planter for use, and to provide general operating procedures.
 The operator's experience, familiarity with the machine and the following information should combine for efficient planter operation and good working habits.

-Always raise planter out of ground when making sharp turns or backing up or tractor and equipment may be damaged.
+Always raise the planter out of the ground when making sharp turns or backing up.